Dynastinae: As pests

+Uses

 Rhinoceros beetles have become popular pets in parts of Asia, due to being relatively clean, easy to maintain, and safe to handle.
 Also in Asia, male beetles are used for gambling fights.
 Since males naturally have the tendency to fight each other for the attention of females, they are the ones used for battle.
 To get the two male beetles to lock in combat, a female beetle is used, or a small noisemaker duplicating the female's mating call.

 Entomologist Séverin Tchibozo suggests the larvae contain much more protein (40%) than chicken (20%) and beef (approximately 18%), and they could become a protein source for a large human population.

 Dr. MinJun Kim, leading a team of engineers in National Science Foundation-funded research, examined the function and aerodynamics of Allomyrina dichotoma with the help of researchers in Drexel University's Mechanical Engineering Department and in collaboration with Konkuk University in South Korea.
 Rhinoceros beetles could play a big part in the next generation of aircraft design.